 You’re all done!
 If it doesn’t work immediately, read on.

 First: It’s probably a power strip or Universal Power Supply (UPS)

-Second: It might be electrical interference or multiple circuit breaker boxes
+Third: It might be the breaker boxes